khanshoaib3/minecraft-access/docs/setup/basic.md

+# Mod Setup

+Currently, this mod supports Windows and Linux operating systems ([help us to port it to MacOS porting](https://github.com/khanshoaib3/minecraft-access/issues/22)).
+The latest version of this mod (as well as other mod dependencies) can be downloaded at the [releases page](https://github.com/khanshoaib3/minecraft-access/releases/latest).

-# Tutorial for Windows: From Purchasing Game To Installing This Mod
+# Tutorial for Beginers: From Purchasing the Game To Installing This Mod

 This tutorial tries to guide you step by step on how to set the whole thing up.
 This tutorial is for Windows system.